salesforcecli/plugin-packaging/messages/package_install.md

 Allows the following without an explicit confirmation response: 1) Remote Site Settings and Content Security Policy websites to send or receive data, and 2) --upgradetype Delete to proceed.

-# promptUpgradeType
+# prompt-upgrade-type

 The Delete upgrade type permanently deletes metadata types that have been removed from the package.
 Deleted metadata can’t be recovered.
 We don't delete custom objects and custom fields.
 Instead, we deprecate them.

 Do you want to continue? (y/n)

-# promptUpgradeTypeDeny

-We canceled this package installation per your request.

-# publishWait
+# publish-wait

 number of minutes to wait for subscriber package version ID to become available in the target org

-# publishWaitLong
+# publish-wait-long

 Maximum number of minutes to wait for the Subscriber Package Version ID to become available in the target org before canceling the install request.
 The default is 0.

-# packageInstallSuccess
+# package-install-success

 Successfully installed package [%s]